timkg/trademob-test/README.md

  - mocha

 ## Known bugs:
  - mysql closes connection after +- 10sec and crashes process.
 Use connection pool?
+Using **forever** at the moment to keep things going.

 ## Assumptions:
 Coupon server accepts requests over HTTP from an internal VPN, all requests are thus to be considered as coming from